arcadiapage/arcadiapage.github.io/_posts/2021-10-25-what-to-do-when-your-day-doesn-t-go-as-planned.md

 The last two years have been very difficult for everyone.
 2020 and 2021 are entire years that didn't go as planned.
 But those detours provided the needed opportunities to rethink our lives.

 I hope that the prompts and suggestions in this post will help you to rethink bad days when they show up and find ways to appreciate the little things.

-If you're looking for more inspiration on how small steps can make a difference, I recommend checking out my latest book, **The Little Book of Tiny Tasks: Make your life more calm while getting things done five minutes at a time,** which is now available at your [favorite retailer](https://payhip.com/b/e32lr).
+I write more on this topic in my book, [**The Little Book of Tiny Tasks: Make your life more calm while getting things done five minutes at a time.**](https://payhip.com/b/e32lr)

-And if you know anyone who could benefit from this post, feel free to share it with them.
-I'm sure they'll appreciate it!